-Parents are asked to contact the classroom teacher and then the Executive Director if they have concerns or questions about a situation.
-If an agreeable solution is not achieved, then the situation will be taken to the Dean of the College of Education, Dr. Beth Quick.
+Parents are asked to contact the classroom teacher and then the Director if they have concerns or questions about a situation.
+If an agreeable solution is not achieved, then the situation will be taken to the Executive Director, Dr. Loretta Hayslip followed by the Dean of the College of Education, Dr. Beth Quick.
 Staff members will arrange to use techniques in a language the family can understand and comprehend.